EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 ## First model

+When we begin to model data distributions with count data, it is common to start with a poisson regression.
 We can begin our modelling process by fitting a basic poisson model to our bracken data.

 ``` r
  # Build a basic poisson model